OsmHackTW/taiwan_chain_store/README.md

 -----------

 This is a "Presets" of JOMS for adding/editing some chain store in Taiwan.
-eg: convience store, gas station, bank
+eg: convenience store, gas station, bank

 INSTALL
 -------